 The goal of Strings Editions is threefold.
 The first is to offer guitar students and teachers a wide and careful selection of works composed during the 16th, 17th and part of the 18th centuries.

 The second arises from my own experience in studying this repertoire with editions of music that did not always contain perfectly resolved fingering.
-This circumstance forced me to make a large number of additions and erasures to the point where the score resembled a battlefield rather than a support on which the musical signs could be clearly and comfortably read.
+This circumstance forced me to make numerous additions and erasures to the point where the score resembled a battlefield rather than a support on which the musical signs could be clearly and comfortably read.
 With the aid of music notation software and using the original sources available on the Internet (especially the tablatures of the works for lute, vihuela, and baroque guitar), I transcribed the works and perfected the fingering solutions I had developed in recent years.
-At first I concentrated my efforts on helping myself, but later I thought that the result could serve other guitarists as well, especially all those who don't want to struggle with poorly solved fingerings that are barely indicated or directly non-existent.
+At first, I concentrated my efforts on helping myself, but later I thought that the result could serve other guitarists as well, especially all those who don't want to struggle with poorly solved fingerings that are barely indicated or directly non-existent.

 On the other hand, our site includes two additional sections: the first, Sources, is a directory for accessing manuscripts and first editions of books of compositions for lute, vihuela and baroque guitar, which can be consulted online.
 The second section, Audiovisuals, compiles the videos and audios that best illustrate the spirit of our catalog.